Steven Mackay: Managerial career

+On 29 April 2024, Mackay was appointed as manager of Highland Football League club Brora Rangers.

 Personal life

 In June 2020, Mackay completed an 80-mile charity run, from his house in Inverness to Dudgeon Park via Bonar Bridge, raising nearly £16,000 for the MFR Cash for Kids charity.
 He completed the challenge in just over 18 hours, backed by his Brora Rangers management team.

 In June 2021, Mackay completed a 104-mile, four marathon challenge run, from Harmsworth Park in Wick to Bught Park in Inverness.
 He completed the challenge in 23 hours and 39 minutes, raising over £20,000 for the MFR Cash for Kids charity.

 On 20 May 2022, Mackay started a 516-mile charity run, aiming to be completed in 10 days around the North Coast 500.
-Mackay had to switch to bicycle due to injury but completed the challenge, 218 miles on foot and 298 miles on bike, raising over £45,00 for the MFR Cash for Kids charity.
+Mackay had to switch to bicycle due to injury but completed the challenge, 218 miles on foot and 298 miles on bike, raising over £45,000 for the MFR Cash for Kids charity.